Finding Private ABA Therapy: Costs, Benefits & What to Expect

 Common Misconceptions About ABA

-Myth: ABA changes a child’s personality.
+ABA changes a child's personality.
+It builds independence and communication without altering identity.

-Myth: ABA only works for young children.
+ABA only works for young children.
+It benefits people of all ages, tailored to their developmental level.

 ABA aims to empower, not conform, helping children and families find sustainable strategies for growth and connection.